IsmaelMartinez/teams-for-linux/KNOWN_ISSUES.md

 This the most common try, if this doesn't work for you please see the next one.

-+ Delete this folder `.config/Teams for Linux/Partitions/teams-4-linux/Service Worker`
++ Close the application and delete this folder `.config/Teams for Linux/Partitions/teams-4-linux/Service Worker`

 This is a known bug at https://github.com/IsmaelMartinez/teams-for-linux/issues/171

+Open Microsoft Teams and you should see everything working.
+If you reload or close the application and see the blank page again, please repeat the second workaround.